 Animal research has generally shown that the acid has a favorable effect on metabolism, which may be helpful in treating obesity and weight loss.
 Subsequent studies on humans, however, remain equivocal, and many researchers remain skeptical of its true benefits.
 Just the same, it has become a very popular additive in diet drugs and supplements, many of which are sold as “nutritional boosters” and aren’t subject to prescription or other regulation.

 The science behind the weight loss claims is fairly simple.
 Essentially, the acid is thought to prevent carbohydrates from forming fatty acids, therefore suppressing the appetite.
-It is the main ingredient in some dietary supplements and weight-loss products.
 Supplements are believed to check the conversion of excess carbohydrates to fat and increase the storage of glycogen in the liver, thereby enhancing endurance capacity and facilitating weight loss.
 Other benefits include the conversion of fat to energy during extended periods of exercise, and the suppression of appetite by increasing the amount of serotonin in the blood.

 Theories behind the fat-burning properties of hydroxycitric acid are that it inhibits an enzyme called citrate lyase from converting excess carbohydrates into fatty tissue.
 The body instead burns all excessive carbohydrates and boosts carbohydrate oxidation.
-Research conducted on animals has demonstrated the ability of the acid to decrease body fat by suppressing the appetite; the effect on human beings, however, is unclear.
-The precise mechanism by which the acid exerts its apparent appetite suppressing effect is unknown.
+Many people who have used the chemical as a diet supplement claim that it has suppressed their appetite and encouraged them to eat less.
+The precise mechanism by which the acid exerts its apparent appetite suppressing effect is unknown, however.

-Common symptoms associated with hydroxycitric acid supplements include jaundice, fever, chills, fatigue, nausea, and vomiting.
+Other potential problems associated with hydroxycitric acid supplementation include jaundice, fever, chills, fatigue, nausea, and vomiting.
 The acid affects the body’s glucose, or blood sugar, levels.
 An elevated glucose level poses a serious health risk to people with diabetes, and can be hard on the heart in most others.